NextCenturyCorporation/itm-mvp/README.md

-# In The Moment (ITM) - MVP
+# In the Moment (ITM) - MVP

-This README provides a guide to setup and run the Item Management (ITM) application.
+This README provides a guide to setup and run the ITM application.

 ## Prerequisites